Keeping users is harder than getting them โ but a well-timed retention email can give them a reason to stick around.

 3. Create habits that lead to long-term loyalty

 If you want users to stick around, they need to keep seeing results.
-A good retention email points them to the next step—whether that’s setting up a workflow, trying a new feature, or joining a webinar.
+A good retention email points them to the next step with a powerful CTA โ whether thatโs setting up a workflow, trying a new feature, or joining a webinar.

 When Should You Send Customer Retention Emails?